actions-blueprints/playground/README.md

-Place a screenshot of the Actions tab in the repository showing the workflow runs.
+Place a screenshot of the Actions tab